 Creating a quiet place for prayer, contemplation, and celebration of life.

-On May 10, 2019, members of Olivet’s extended community gathered for a ceremony to dedicate the Garden and Columbarium, located behind Kelly Prayer Chapel.
+On May 10, 2019, members of Olivet’s extended community gathered for a ceremony to dedicate the Garden and Columbarium, located behind Kelley Prayer Chapel.
 Also in attendance were members of Olivet’s Board of Trustees, faculty and staff, local community friends, and families that have planned for their inurnments onsite.

 The beautiful dedication ceremony included scripture readings, reflection, and a prayer of dedication given by University President, Dr. John C. Bowling.